 Bowling Club

-Our newest project is one of our most exciting yet—right in the heart of the village, at the Kenton-on-Sea Bowling Club’s most visible edge at the start of the the high street.
+This has become one of our most exciting projects yet—right in the heart of our village, at the Kenton-on-Sea Bowling Club’s most visible edge at the start of the the high street.
 Once choked with invasive Inkberry (Cestrum laevigatum) and Madeira Vine (Anredera cordifolia), this neglected patch was in desperate need of attention.
 The Bowling Club committee and members got involved and cleared the vast majority of Inkberries.
 This didn't reveal a fresh start—but years of dumped garden waste, rubble, and fly-tipping.

 Phase 1: The beginning